Steven Seagal Allegedly Offered Up ‘Sit On His Face’ Proposition To Actress In 1991 Phone Call?

 It was during a phone call that Seagal allegedly said to the woman, “You are not comfortable sitting on my face for an hour?”
-Seagal’s lawyer has addressed this accusation stating it is totally false,” according to Fox News.
+Seagal’s lawyer has addressed this accusation, stating it is “totally false,” according to Fox News.
 He also added, “It is interesting this person doesn’t give her name to give her claims legitimacy.”
-The executive said she doesn’t want to give her name for “fear of repercussions, reports Page Six in the article, “Steven Seagal accused of telling actress to sit on his face.”
+The executive said she doesn’t want to give her name for “fear of repercussions“, reports Page Six in the article, “Steven Seagal accused of telling actress to sit on his face.”

 The woman as a young actress believed that if she had gone to a hotel and slept with Seagal, she would have had a much better role in the movie they were making at the time.
-This was her thought on the subject, she didn’t say that Seagal told her she would get a better role in a movie if she slept with him, she stated that she believes she would have.
-The unnamed woman said, ” I worked for two weeks, then they let me go.
+This was her thought on the subject.
+While she didn’t say that Seagal told her she would get a better role in a movie if she slept with him, she stated that she believes she would have.

+The unnamed woman said, “I worked for two weeks, then they let me go.
 If I’d gone to the hotel room and slept with him I would have had a much better role,” cites Page Six.

 Steven Seagal accused of telling actress to sit on his face in 1991https://t.co/2tzW8XqK7V